Infineon/wifi-connection-manager/README.md

 # Wi-Fi Connection Manager (WCM)
 WCM is a library which helps application developers to manage Wi-Fi Connectivity.
-The library provides a set of APIs that can be used to establish and monitor Wi-Fi connections on Cypress platforms that support Wi-Fi connectivity .
+The library provides a set of APIs that can be used to establish and monitor Wi-Fi connections on Cypress platforms that support Wi-Fi connectivity.

 The library APIs are thread-safe.
 The library monitors the Wi-Fi connection and can notifies connection state changes through an event notification mechanism.
 The library also provides APIs to connect to a Wi-Fi network using Wi-Fi Protected Setup (WPS) methods.